Loan Agreement

 A loan agreement is a legally binding contract between a lender and a borrower that establishes the terms and conditions under which money is lent, including the principal amount, interest rate, repayment schedule, and consequences of default.
 Unlike a simple promissory note, which is a unilateral promise by the borrower to repay, a loan agreement is a bilateral contract containing mutual obligations, representations, warranties, and covenants from both parties.
 Loan agreements are governed primarily by state contract law, the Statute of Frauds, and, for consumer transactions, by federal regulations including the Truth in Lending Act (TILA).
 The loan agreement is the foundational document for any lending relationship, whether between individuals, businesses, or financial institutions.

 The enforceability of a loan agreement depends on several legal requirements.
 Under the Statute of Frauds, which has been adopted in every state, agreements that cannot be performed within one year must be in writing to be enforceable, which means virtually all loan agreements with repayment periods exceeding twelve months require a written document.
 Usury laws impose maximum interest rates that vary significantly from state to state, and a loan agreement that charges interest exceeding the applicable usury limit may be deemed void or subject to penalties including forfeiture of all interest.
 The annual percentage rate (APR) disclosure required by the Truth in Lending Act applies to consumer credit transactions and must include not only the stated interest rate but also any fees, points, or charges that effectively increase the cost of borrowing.
-A loan agreement should be distinguished from a promissory note, which is a simpler instrument that may accompany a loan agreement or stand alone for less complex transactions.
+A loan agreement should be distinguished from a Promissory note form, which is a simpler instrument that may accompany a loan agreement or stand alone for less complex transactions.

 Loan agreements can be structured as secured or unsecured obligations.
 A secured loan agreement includes provisions pledging specific collateral that the lender can seize if the borrower defaults, while an unsecured loan agreement relies solely on the borrower's creditworthiness and the lender's ability to obtain a judgment through litigation.
 The acceleration clause is one of the most important protective provisions for the lender, allowing the lender to demand immediate repayment of the entire outstanding balance if the borrower misses a payment or breaches any other covenant in the agreement.
 Amortization schedules define how each payment is allocated between principal and interest, and whether the loan is structured as an installment loan, a balloon payment loan, or a demand loan.
 For business loans, the agreement may include financial covenants requiring the borrower to maintain certain financial ratios, provide periodic financial statements, and obtain the lender's consent before incurring additional debt.

 Personal loan agreements between family members or friends are particularly important because they establish the transaction as a bona fide loan rather than a gift, which has significant tax implications.
 The IRS requires that loans between related parties charge at least the Applicable Federal Rate (AFR) of interest; otherwise, the IRS may impute interest income to the lender and treat the below-market interest as a taxable gift.
 A properly documented loan agreement also protects the lender's ability to claim a bad debt deduction under IRC Section 166 if the borrower defaults and the debt becomes uncollectible.
-Whether the loan is between individuals or businesses, a comprehensive loan agreement that clearly defines all terms reduces the likelihood of disputes and provides a clear legal framework for enforcement.
-Consider pairing a loan agreement with a service agreement when the loan is connected to a business services relationship.
+Whether the loan is between individuals or businesses, a detailed loan agreement that clearly defines all terms reduces the likelihood of disputes and provides a clear legal framework for enforcement.
+Consider pairing a loan agreement with a Free service agreement when the loan is connected to a business services relationship.

 Why You Need a Loan Agreement

 You are lending money to a family member or friend and need a written agreement to establish the transaction as a bona fide loan rather than a gift, preserving your ability to claim a bad debt deduction and avoiding gift tax implications.
+Review our free loan agreement template to see the essential provisions for family and personal loans.

 Your small business needs to formalize a loan from an investor or partner with clear terms for interest, repayment, and default to protect both parties and satisfy accounting and tax requirements.
+Get a quote for your loan agreement to ensure your document complies with state usury laws and IRS requirements.

 You want to establish a line of credit or revolving loan facility with defined draw periods, interest calculations, and repayment obligations that protect the lender while providing flexibility to the borrower.